BrianPugh/cyclopts/docs/source/api.rst

 3. Apply each key/value pair if CLI arguments have **not** been provided for that parameter.

 .. autoclass:: cyclopts.config.Toml
+   :members:

    Automatically read configuration from Toml file.

-   .. attribute:: path
-      :type: Union[str, Path]

-      Path to the TOML configuration file.

    .. attribute:: root_keys
       :type: Iterable[str]
       :value: None

-      Keys that lead to your application's configuration.
+      :noindex:

+      The key or sequence of keys that lead to the root configuration structure for this app.
       For example, if referencing a ``pyproject.toml``, it is common to store all of your projects configuration under:

       .. code-block:: toml